Message Broker Comparison

 Traditional AMQP brokers, append-only logs, and ephemeral in-memory stores solve different routing problems.
 RabbitMQ relies on exchanges and bindings for flexible fan-out.
 Kafka partitions append-only logs for sequential replay.
 Redis Streams use lightweight consumer groups for low-latency dispatch.

 Partitioning and routing mechanics dictate horizontal scaling limits.
-RabbitMQ scales vertically per queue unless using quorum queues.
+RabbitMQ scales vertically per queue unless using quorum queues or sharding.
 Kafka scales horizontally via partition count.
 SQS abstracts partitioning behind managed endpoints.

 Ordering guarantees require strict partition affinity.
 If you need strict FIFO processing, you must route related workloads to the same partition or queue.
 Horizontal scaling becomes constrained by partition count.